-At the end, Lowen finds a letter Verity had tucked in the floorboards when she is packing to move out.
-The Letter vehemently claims the autobiography in her office was just a writing exercise to get her into the villain mentality for her book series.
-It was all a lie.
-She was just retelling events from her real life through the lens of an alter ego.
+In the Epilogue, Lowen finds a letter tucked in the floorboards while packing to move into a new house with Jeremy.
+In the letter, Verity swears up and down that her autobiography was only a writing exercise to get her in the Villain mentality for her book series.
+She was just retelling events from her real life through the lens of her alter ego.
 But was the autobiography really fake?
+The optimist in me wanted to believe the Letter, but there were just too many inconsistencies.

 Jeremy’s Behavior: